chehrynets-anzhelika/events-registration-app/README.md

 This project is a test task.
 This is a web application for event registration.
 The application has three pages:

 ☑️ **Board** - the main page where the user lands when launching the application.
-It contains a list of events in the form of cards.
+Contains a list of events that are loaded from **Firebase Realtime Database** in the form of cards.
 Each event contains:
 * title;
 * description;
 * date;